Useful resources for home learning

-We have put together the following list websites to help support teachers and parents at this time.
-Don't forget to folllow our Twitter @CheshireELS and Facebook feeds for regular updates and information too.
+We have put together some resources and websites to help support teachers and parents at this time.
+Don't forget to folllow our Twitter @CheshireELS and Facebook feeds for regular updates and information.

 General literacy websites